christianutama/getandclean_project/README.md

 11. Correct the names of the measurement variables by adding **.avg** at the end of every measurement variable
 12. Save the tidy dataset into a text file called **tidydataset.txt** using **write.table()** with the parameter **row.names=FALSE**
 13. To load the tidy dataset, use **read.table()** with the parameter **header=TRUE**

+The tidy dataset contains 180 observations (rows) over 69 columns (66 measurements average, subject, activity id and activity name).
+Details on the variable names can be found on the Codebook.